komis1/greece-cars/README.md

 The data was obtained in December 2015 from the Ministry of Transport http://www.yme.gr/

 The legislation used to request the data is described in the accompanying pdf file.
+The data is provided in the XLSX format as received from the Ministry.
+An additional MySQL file is included for easier importing into a relational database.